Bobby Notkoff

 Bobby Notkoff (31 December 1940 - 5 October 2018) was a violinist who played with The Rockets in the 1960s and Family Lotus in the 1970s.
 Notkoff was also part of one of the first supergroups Electric Flag, with Mike Bloomfield and Buddy Miles.

+If the same person, in 1956, as Robert Notkoff, he was a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.